yonkman/data-projects/README.md

 ### Neural Network
 A regression artificial neural network with mathematical nuts and bolts implemented using standard excel functions.
 ### Solar Array Optimization
-A tool to determine the optimal positioning of a rooftop solar PV array for a commercial building, and estimate the energy production and payback period implied by such a project.
+A tool to determine the optimal positioning of a rooftop solar PV array for a commercial building, and estimate the energy generation and payback period implied by such a project.
 ### Transient Conduction
 Models the temperature profile of a simple one-dimensional rod with heat source at time t.
 Example of time-dependant finite element analysis implemented in excel.